GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: You conjure a bolt of lightning against a target within range.
 It, and everything in a straight line to it, are subject to an electrical attack.
 Anything struck by the lightning is knocked back a number of feet equal to the points of success of the attack.
 The target is knocked back directly, anything else may choose to be knocked back away from you or away from the path of the lightning.
 During consecutive phases, in place of moving or performing an action, you may launch a follow-up bolt against the same target as part of this spell's effect.
 You may do this until one of the following occurs:
 • The target leaves the range of the spell.
-• The spell's attack fails to hit.
+• The spell's attack fails.
 • You perform a reaction.
 • You move.
 • The total number of phases exceeds the tier of the spell.